-Mr. Stejskal is a member of the M&A practice group focusing on private equity and private M&A. Due to his international and English law expertise, he primarily specializes in cross-border transactions with Czech aspects.
+Mr. Stejskal is a local partner of Prague office and a member of the M&A practice group focusing on private equity and private M&A. Due to his international and English law expertise, he primarily specializes in cross-border transactions with Czech aspects.
 In addition to transaction matters, Mr. Stejskal focuses on comparative work related to the application of foreign law in the Czech context (and vice versa), and coordinating cooperation with foreign legal advisors.
 In the area of capital markets, he has advised clients on numerous debt securities transactions, especially in connection with the establishment and updates of notes programs, and the pertinent issues under such programs.
 Mr. Stejskal is experienced in representing issuers and managers in domestic and international issues of securities.

 Owners of CGS Holding a.s., the Czech Republic-based rubber conglomerate with leading positions in agricultural and speciality tires as well as engineered polymer solutions, on its acquisition by Swedish industrial giant Trelleborg.
 The total cash consideration amounted to approximately EUR 1.16 billion on a cash and debt free basis.